What is a causal factor?

 The most important part of the definition of “causal factor” is the word “contributor.”
 The causal factor isn’t the single factor that drove the event.
 Instead, a causal factor was one of a few influences.
 The event could still occur again or would have happened without the causal factor.

 In fact, during a root cause analysis, analysts often use a technique called the “5 whys” to identify multiple causal factors until they find a root cause of an event.

 Put simply, the root cause is the primary driver of the event, and causal factors are secondary or tertiary drivers.

-Uncover root causes and improve productivity with Tulip's Frontline Operations Platform
+Uncover root causes and improve quality with Tulip

 Learn how a system of apps can help you capture real-time data for continuous improvement of your operations with a free trial of Tulip